Computing for Beginners (Community Course)

 Join us at our next Open Event!

-Click the Our Events button below to explore upcoming dates.
+Click Our Events button below to explore upcoming dates.

-We have events at all our locations running throughout October and November.
+We have events at all of our locations in March.

 Availability & Enrolment